In this article

+In one of my first after-school child care job interviews, I didn’t do any pay rates research, assuming the parents had a fair rate in mind.
+When they asked my rate, I said, “That depends on your budget,” and so they offered $150 a week.
 My heart sank.
 The position required 20 hours a week, plus transportation and meal prep.
-In the end, I had to turn down their offer.
-The family was very disappointed, and I felt awful.
+I had to turn down their offer, the family was very disappointed, and I felt awful.
 After that day, though, I learned to always come to an interview with a rough hourly and weekly estimate in mind.

-Figuring out after-school care nanny rates before the interview can prevent you from experiencing that same sticky situation.
-Here’s how you can determine after-school babysitter pay rates, nanny rates and more.
+Figuring out after-school care babysitter or nanny rates before the interview can prevent you from experiencing a similar sticky situation.
+Here’s how you can determine the after-school sitter or nanny pay rate you deserve and more.

 How much to charge for after-school child care